-An analog source, when you can get good details of weather for the given day is Meteoguru.com.
+An analog source, where you can get good details of the weather for the given day is Meteoguru.com.
 The range of historic data can be impressive (Pic.
 12), although the interface doesn’t look as good as above.

 If you need the quickest information regarding the average weather in your destination area, you can also use Google Search, which will show you the data instantly (Pic.
 13).
 Remember, that the instant average weather data in Google is asymmetric between some places worldwide.

-You can try to get the historical weather data also from other websites, which are:
+You can try to get historical weather data also from other websites, which are:

 The portals above are not enough for planning the journey with stargazing in the background.